OhMyGrid

 Improve data reliability and availability to better assess and manage risks for clean energy projects in emerging market and developing economies.

-IEA: Taking Stock to Taking Action: How to implement the COP28 energy goals
+Key Recommendation - International Energy Agency: How to implement the COP28 energy goals

 Grid Illustration